QUICK TRAIL FACTS

 - Sights: blueberry fields, woods, beaver meadow

 Great Pond Mountain Conservation Trust says this area was once part was part of a “small farming community called Long Pond Settlement.
 In 1860 there were more than 30 active farms, two schoolhouses, a blacksmith shop and a store.”
-But by 1950, there were no homes left standing.
-You can still see remnants of cellar holes, apple trees and stone walls.
+By 1950, however, there were no homes left standing.
+You can still see a few leftovers of the community: cellar holes, apple trees and stone walls.

-Directions: (From the land trust:) From the Mast Hill Road and Moosehorn Drive intersection in Bucksport, drive 2.5 miles north on Upper Long Pond Road, a gravel road maintained to the town sludge storage facility.
+Directions: (From the land trust) From the Mast Hill Road and Moosehorn Drive intersection in Bucksport, drive 2.5 miles north on Upper Long Pond Road, a gravel road maintained to the town sludge storage facility.
 North of that it becomes rough and you need good ground clearance.
 From April 15 to Nov.
-15, you may park in a signed area at the town facility and walk/ bike 1.1 mile to the farm.
-Adventurous drivers will find a small parking area at the farm.
+15, you may park in a signed area at the town facility and walk/ bike 1.1 mile to the fields.
+Adventurous drivers will find a small parking area by the side of the road, about 600 feet from the forest trail.